greybax/greybax.github.io/source/posts/2018-08-08-netherlands-life-zandvoort-aan-zee-beach-and-city.md

 The funnest thing is to watch the kids on the beach.
 They dig deep holes (with such strong metal shovels) and build dams so that the sea does not flood.
 National occupation :)

-Happy Zandvoort aan zee visiting! :y:
+Happy Zandvoort aan zee visiting! ✌🏼